USS Arkansas (SSN-800)

-USS Arkansas (SSN-800) is a Virginia-class nuclear powered attack submarine currently being built for the United States Navy.
+USS Arkansas (SSN-800) is a Virginia-class nuclear powered attack submarine of the United States Navy.
 She is the twenty-seventh boat of the class and the fifth vessel to be named for the U.S. state of Arkansas.
 She was ordered on 28 April 2014, and named during a ceremony on 15 June 2016 by Secretary of the Navy Ray Mabus.
-Arkansas was keel laid on 19 November 2022 at Newport News Shipbuilding.
+Arkansas's was keel laid on 19 November 2022 at Newport News Shipbuilding.

+Service History

+Construction

+On 27 September 2023, Huntington Ingalls Industries, which oversees Newport News Shipbuilding, announced that the pressure hull of Arkansas had been completed.
+On 7 December 2024, the submarine was christened by Carlotta Walls LaNier, a member of the Little Rock Nine, at HII's Newport News Shipbuilding Division in Newport News, Virginia.